ncezid-biome/datasets/README.md

 ## Citation

-If this project has helped you, please cite both this website and the original publication:
+If this project has helped you, please cite both this website and the relevant study(ies) in the table(s) above.

+The original publication can be found in

 Timme, Ruth E., et al. "Benchmark datasets for phylogenomic pipeline validation, applications for foodborne pathogen surveillance."
 PeerJ 5 (2017): e3893.